U.S. Route 84

-U.S. Route 84 (US 84) is an east–west U.S. Highway that started as a short Georgia–Alabama route in the original 1926 scheme.
+U.S. Route 84 (US 84) is an east–west United States Numbered Highway that started as a short Georgia–Alabama route in the original 1926 scheme.
 Later, in 1941, it had been extended all the way to Colorado.
-The highway's eastern terminus is a short distance east of Midway, Georgia, at an interchange with Interstate 95 (I-95).
+The highway's eastern terminus is a short distance east of Midway, Georgia, at an Interchange with I-95.
 The road continues toward the nearby Atlantic Ocean as a county road.
 Its western terminus is in Pagosa Springs, Colorado, at an intersection with US 160.

 The section from Brunswick, Georgia, to Roscoe, Texas, has been designated by five state legislatures as part of the El Camino East–West Corridor.
 The designation was in recognition of its history as a migration route from the Atlantic coast to the present Mexican border, one of the routes that Spanish settlers called El Camino Real.
 (In Louisiana, the route was called the Harrisonburg Road.)
 The designation is intended to promote the route for both tourism and NAFTA-facilitated trade with Mexico.
 States are asking for federal funds to widen the US 84 El Camino East–West Corridor.

 Route description

 Colorado

-The western terminus of US 84, Pagosa Springs, Colorado, was made famous by C. W. McCall in the 1975 song and album Wolf Creek Pass.
+The northern terminus of US 84, Pagosa Springs, Colorado, was made famous by C. W. McCall in the 1975 song and album Wolf Creek Pass.
 US 84 actually ends approximately 1 mi east of downtown Pagosa Springs at a T-intersection with US 160 (Main Street).

 South of Pagosa Springs, the 28 mi of the Colorado section of US 84 pass through a portion of San Juan National Forest.
 The highway climbs Confar Hill, a drainage divide between the Rio Blanco and Navajo River, before descending into the village of Chromo and passing into New Mexico.